-In 2008 we had our first new extension finally replacing the mobile classrooms with five new KS2 rooms.
-Although we were overjoyed with our fabulous new building we were keen to improve the spaces around the school with the childrens work.
-The next year we started Big Art Week.
-Every team in the school plans a week with art as the main focus and the children all produce individual works of art and work with their peers to produce large collaborative pieces.
+Most years we have a Big Art Week when every team in the school plans a week with art as the main focus and all the children produce individual works of art and work with their peers to produce large collaborative pieces.
 There is often a theme and these have included portraits and textiles.
-As you walk through the school there are now several artworks on display in the corridors, library and school hall.
+As you walk through the school there are now several artworks on display in the corridors, library and school hall